 The capital raised by COCRF Investor 98, LLC was used to make a \$1,000,000 QEI in the CDE, COCRF SubCDE, LLC and a \$5,000,000 QEI in the CDE, St. Louis New Markets Tax Credit Fund, LLC.
 These proceeds were used by the CDEs to make loans in the aggregate of \$5,800,000 to the Center.
-These loans bear interest at 1.1146% and require interest-only payments through August 2024, at which time payments increase to fully amortize the note over 23 years, with final maturity in June 2047.
-The Center is using the loan proceeds to fund the construction of the offices and community convening space to be leased to the Foundation.
-This capital asset serves as collateral to the financing arrangement.
-The loans are classified as New Markets Tax Credit notes payable on the accompanying statement of financial position, net of debt issuance costs (as described in Note 1 and below).
+These loans bore interest at 1.1146% and required interest-only payments through August 2024.
+The Center used the loan proceeds to fund the construction of the offices and community convening space to be leased to the Foundation.
+This capital asset served as collateral to the financing arrangement.
+The loans were classified as New Markets Tax Credit notes payable on the accompanying statement of financial position, net of debt issuance costs (as described in Note 1 and below).